WaveDashShine/Selenium-Automation/README.md

 Remember to make your Step Definitions Generic!
 Autosuggestion for Steps only works after you’ve backspaced to a SpecFlow keyword like When / Then / Given / And

+---

+#### Chapter 4: JavaScript in the Browser Console

+##### Pausing JavaScript in your Browser
+When you’re writing or debugging a test, you may run into problems with pop-ups or error messages or animations that disappear too fast for you see the element name that you’re supposed to grab.

+In Chrome, you can open up your developer Console with F12.
+Once the developer options are open, you can hit F8 to pause the JavaScript (the screen should darken and show that the JavaScript is paused).

+Ctrl + Shift + C will allow you to inspect an element.
+You can also use the little cursor icon in the top left to inspect an element.
+This will brighten the screen again but the JavaScript will still be paused.
+You can use the element inspector to help you locate the details of those pesky elements that appear for only a brief moment.

+##### QuerySelector
+In the browser console you can use a JavaScript function to preview whether or not your Driver.FindElement(…) or Driver.FindElements(…) will successfully find an element.

+Driver.FindElement(…) returns a single element.
+If there are multiple elements on the page, then it will return the first element.
+The corresponding JavaScript function is document.querySelector(…) e.g. document.querySelector(‘[data-qa-id=”NameGoesHere”]’) will return the first element that has a data-qa-id of NameGoesHere

+If the element you want is actually the second element on the page, then you should probably use Driver.FindElements(…) combined with some LINQ query or a way to access the element you want.

+Driver.FindElements(…) returns an array of elements.
+The corresponding JavaScript function is document.querySelectorAll(…) e.g. document.querySelectorAll(‘[class=”button”]’) will return an array of all elements that have the class name button

+Note the syntax: ‘[Id-is-inside-brackets=”This is inside more quotations”]’ the whole parameter needs to be a string.
+If the syntax is wrong then the querySelector doesn’t work.

+OVERALL: document.querySelector(…) is essentially the same as Driver.FindElement(By.CssSelector(…))

+A great feature of document.querySelectorAll(…) is that you can peek into the details of the elements returned in the array such as the parent nodes or the HTML text.

+This also means you can use document.querySelectorAll(…)[0].text or document.querySelector(…).text to preview whether or not your Selenium Driver will be able to find the text of the elements before you even run the test.

+REMINDER: If you don’t like using querySelectors you can also preview your code via the Visual Studio Intermediate Window and breakpoints while running your UI tests in debugging mode.
+The intermediate window allows you to run code while the code is paused. e.g. Driver.FindElement(…).Text and will try to locate the element text specified